 A paint thinner is often a more economical choice compared to mineral spirits.
 But because it is not as highly refined as mineral spirits, paint thinner contains a higher percentage of odoriferous and volatile organic compounds.

 Mineral spirits are more expensive because they require an extra distillation process to remove the solvent’s impurities.
+Many brands of odor-free mineral spirits are available on the market.

 The main downside of paint thinner is its strong smell and higher toxicity.
 Hence, it’s definitely something to consider when deciding which product would be best for your projects.